Program Mission and Goals

 Program of Study

-JD and MS-GOAL Dual Degree Program requirements (35 Credits)
+MS-GOAL Degree Program requirements (35 Credits)

 Code | Title | Credits |